• Skip to primary navigation

 For the Pastry Base

 • To a mixing bowl, add 200 grams of all-purpose flour with a pinch of salt and then crumble 150 grams of unsalted cold butter into it until it resembles a breadcrumb consistency.
 Then add 25 grams of icing sugar and one beaten egg which will help to bind everything together.
-Mix together with your hands until it starts to clump together and then knead it slightly on a floured surface until it forms a workable ball of dough.
+Mix until it starts to clump together, then gently knead on a floured surface until a smooth dough forms.

 • Line the mini tart cases with pastry, ensuring you press it into the sides.
 Chill in the fridge for 30 minutes.